Life

 Sounds can be made louder or amplified in a number of ways.
 By providing more energy in making the sound its loudness can be increased.
 This would be achieved by beating a drum with greater vigour, blowing harder on the recorder or using more bodily energy in shouting louder.

-READ ALSO: What is SAG grade?
+READ ALSO: What is model-based reinforcement learning?

 Is there a produced sound?